mathlord2/Fresh-Rotten-Classification/README.md

-A web app that classifies fresh and rotten fruits.
+A web app that classifies fresh and rotten fruits using a trained PyTorch CNN.

 ---